MohinishTeja/stackup/README.md

 ## Roadmap

-_**⚠️ Stackup is still in early development so the roadmap is TBA, but you can follow the [development blog](https://stackup.substack.com/) if you're interested in updates!**_
+**_Stackup is currently in early development so the roadmap is TBA.
+You could also follow the [development blog](https://stackup.substack.com/) if you're interested in updates!_**

 ## Contact